Demond Greene: Coaching career

 Until 2018, he served as coach in the Bayern Munich youth set-up, from 2018 to 2020 he was the head coach of Bayern's reserve team and was named an assistant coach of the Bayern Bundesliga squad in 2020.

+On June 4, 2025, he signed with PS Karlsruhe Lions of the ProA as head coach.

-Personal
+Personal life

 Greene's father is African American, and his mother is German.